medzuslovjansky/medzuslovjansky.github.io/docs/learn/simple-grammar/level-1.md

   - :isv[my bude prositi] „we will ask”
   - :isv[oni bude nesti] „they will carry”

-- The _conditional_ is formed by using the particle `by` with the past tense:
+- The _conditional_ is formed by using the particle :isv[by] with the past tense:
   - :isv[ja by dělal] „I would do/I would have done”

 - The _imperative_ has the ending `-jte` after a vowel or `-ite` after a consonant: